-1st Prize winner of the Berlingske Tidendes Musikkonkurrence in Denmark, Peter Jablonski Competition and RUM Competition for Young Soloists in Sweden, Lana won 1st Prize at the First Swedish Steinway Competition in 2001 and has since been hailed by critics for her “unique poetry and musical drama”.
-She is the 2nd Prize winner of the 17th Young Musician International Competition Cittá di Barletta, 3rd Prize winner of the Rovere d’Oro International Competition, Special Prize winner of the Val Tidone International Competition “Premio Bengalli” in Italy and recipient of multiple scholarships and special awards from the Swedish Academy of Music, Royal Danish Academy of Music, the Augustinus Foundation and the American Scandinavian Foundation in New York.
+First Prize winner of the Berlingske Tidendes Musikkonkurrence in Denmark and RUM Competition for Young Soloists in Sweden, Lana won 1st Prize at the First Swedish Steinway Competition in 2001 and has since been hailed by critics for her “unique poetry and musical drama”.
+She is the 2nd Prize winner of the 17th Young Musician International Competition Cittá di Barletta, 3rd Prize winner of the Rovere d’Oro International Competition, Special Prize winner of the Val Tidone International Competition in Italy and has received support from the Royal Swedish Academy of Music, Royal Danish Academy of Music, the Augustinus Foundation and the American Scandinavian Foundation in New York.
 Most recent awards include 2nd Prize at the Verão Clássico Award (2020), the "Rose d'Anvers Prize" (2020) and the “Steinway Award” from Mannes School of Music (2019).

-Born to Russian/Kurdish parents in 1992, Lana began her musical studies at the age of six with Victoria and Elena Power at Musikskolan Lilla Akademien in Stockholm.
-Lana moved to the United States at the age of sixteen to pursue studies with Hung Kuan Chen and Tema Blackstone at the Walnut School for the Arts.
-She holds degrees from New England Conservatory of Music and Mannes School of Music under the tutelage of Alexander Korsantia and Ursula Oppens.
-Lana is represented by Aljosja Classical Artists in the Netherlands and is currently Artist in Residence at the Queen Elisabeth Music Chapel studying with Louis Lortie and Avedis Kouyoumdjian and pursuing her Solist Diplom at the Royal Danish Academy of Music with Jens Elvekjær.
+Born in 1992, Lana began her musical studies at Musikskolan Lilla Akademien in Stockholm with Victoria and Elena Power and holds degrees from New England Conservatory of Music and Mannes School of Music.
+Lana lives in Paris and is currently Artist in Residence at the Queen Elisabeth Music Chapel in Belgium under the mentorship of Frank Braley and Avedis Kouyoumdjian and finishing her Artist Diploma at the Royal Danish Academy of Music in Copenhagen with Jens Elvekjaer.